cristian04/kubecraft/README.md

 Basically it means the plugin can catch POST requests sent to `http://127.0.0.1:8080/webadmin/Docker/Docker`.

-### Goproxy
+### Kubeproxy

-Events from the Docker remote API are transmitted to the Lua plugin by a small daemon (written in Go). (go/src/goproxy)
+Events from the Kubernetes API are transmitted to the Lua plugin by a small daemon (written in Go). (go/src/kubeproxy)

 ```go
 func MCServerRequest(data url.Values, client *http.Client) {